peter-mount/iss-telemetry/README.md

 This is an optional container which transforms the stations state vector from Earth Centric to Longitude/Latitude/Altitude format so that the stations current position on a map.

+# grafana

+This folder contains the dashboard definitions I use to display.
+These are here for reference/backup.